 - all previous studies at the graduate level, regardless of institution and discipline, will be included in determining eligibility*

-- successful applicants for Master's-level funding who plan to hold that funding as a Master's student (first point immediately above) will not receive funding past the end of their 24th month of Master's-level study.
+- successful applicants for Master's-level funding who plan to hold that funding as a Master's student will not receive funding past the end of their 24th month of Master's-level study.

-- successful applicants for Master's-level funding who plan to hold that funding as a doctoral student (second and third points immediately above) will receive a funding offer restricted to a maximum of 12 months, and they will not be considered for doctoral-level funding such as a Killam Doctoral Scholarship.
+- successful applicants for Master's-level funding who plan to hold that funding as a doctoral student will receive a funding offer restricted to a maximum of 12 months, and they will not be considered for doctoral-level funding such as a Killam Doctoral Scholarship.